For consumers

 Complaints we can’t help with

-There may be some occasions where we can’t help with a complaint.
-On this page we explain more about circumstances where we might not be able to help.
+There may be some occasions when we can’t help with a complaint.
+This page explains.

 • Complaints for other organisations

-Sometimes we can’t help because your complaint should be dealt with a different organisation.
+Sometimes we can’t help because your complaint should be dealt with by a different organisation.
 We publish a list that provides links to other complaint-handling organisations, and we outline the areas they cover.
-Where we can, we'll try to help signpost you to the organisation to help with your complaint.
+Where we can, we’ll try to signpost you to the organisation that can help with your complaint.

 Find out more

-There are time limits that affect whether we can look into a complaint.
-And you need to have complained to the financial business first, and given them some time to put things right, before we can step in.
+Time limits affect whether we can look into a complaint.
+And before we can step in, you need to have complained to the financial business first, and given them some time to put things right.

-Read more about how long you have to complain to a financial business and to us, and how long it should take for a business to reply, in our guidance on time limits for complaints.
+Read our guidance on time limits for complaints.
+It says how long you have to complain to a financial business and to us, and how long it should take for a business to reply.

 Find out more